Johann Kremer: "Special actions"

 All SS doctors were required to be present at what were called "special actions", which was when the mass gassings took place.
 The most common victims were children, the elderly, mothers with young children and any others considered unfit to work.
 During his trial, Kremer described how a gassing was conducted and what his role as doctor was.
 The gassings were conducted in cabins located on the outskirts of the camp; the victims were transported by railway, and after they arrived, prisoners "were first driven to barracks where the victims undressed and then went naked to the gas chambers.
 Very often no incidents occurred, as the SS men kept people quiet, maintaining that they were to bathe and be deloused.
-After driving all of them into the gas chamber the door was closed and an SS man in a gas mask threw the contents of a Cyclon tin through an opening in the side wall."
-Kremer's role was to sit in a van along with a medical orderly ready to treat any officers that might succumb to the gas.
+After driving all of them into the gas chamber the door was closed and an SS man in a gas mask threw the contents of a Cyclon tin through an opening in the side wall.
+Shouting and screaming of victims could be heard through that openings and it was clear that they fought for their lives.
+These shouts were heard for a very short period of time.
+I should say for some minutes but I am unable to give an exact span of time."